 updating to clang-3.9 would avoid running into some issues where the standard was updated.

 The end-of-life schedule for Python minor versions may be too aggressive to guide support plans in the context of HPC installations, but it is becoming easier to manage multiple/custom Python installations, and potentially extra hassle to get EOLed versions into our testing infrastructure.
 It may be worth dropping support for 3.5 to simplify testing.
 There are also various improvements to Python meta-typing in 3.6 that allow removal of some awkward boiler plate in gmxapi.
 Let's make this choice as #3272 gets wrapped up.

 clang-format and clang-tidy may warrant coordinated clang infrastructure versioning as clangd becomes more useful and widespread.

 Python 3.5 will reach end-of-life 2020-09-13.

 #7 Updated by Mark Abraham 6 months ago

 In email discussion, Gilles Guillardot reported that ACLE (ie ARM SVE intrinsics) is expected to be supported in mainline LLVM and gcc versions 10 (each due at some stage of 2020).
 Arm compiler currently supports them, but only version 19.3 is currently fully functional for GROMACS, and is based on LLVM 7.1.
 That's great, and will suit any minimum clang version we might choose.

 The Fujitsu compilers work, but are NDA, so Erik has been asked by Paul to find out from Fujitsu what the base LLVM version is, so we can make an informed choice there.

-#8 Updated by Mark Abraham about 1 month ago
+#8 Updated by Mark Abraham 5 months ago

 Twitter discussion reveals Fujitsu is also based on llvm 7.1.0, so there's no known risk to updating our minimum supported clang version to 3.9